TIBCOSoftware/snappy-examples/README.md

 Next from the checkout `/snappy-poc/` directory, build the example
 ```
 ./gradlew assemble

+-- Generate a IntelliJ IDEA project using
+./gradlew idea
 ```

 Submit the streaming job to the cluster and start it.
 From the product install directory ..